brunschgi/terrificjs/README.md

 What is TerrificJS
 ------------------

-TerrificJS is a neat, clever piece of code that allows you to modularize your frontend code by solely relying on CSS naming conventions.
+TerrificJS is a neat, clever piece of code that allows you to modularize your frontend code by solely relying on naming conventions.

 So simple, so effective!
 TerrificJS helps you to structure your project in a way you have never dreamt of.
 Try the magic and get addicted.